-When attorneys do the research necessary to learn what it takes improve the online visibility of their law firm websites, they usually discover that the most effective way to be found by potential clients is to provide high-quality content on their sites that answers specific questions that potential clients are likely to ask of search engines.
+When attorneys do the research necessary to learn what it takes to improve the online visibility of their law firm websites, they usually discover that the most effective way to be found by potential clients is to provide high-quality content on their sites that answer specific questions that potential clients are likely to ask of search engines.

 Still, attorneys may not know how to write law firm website content that appeals to their potential clients, how to optimize that content for the web, or how long it can take for content marketing efforts to start generating traffic and leads for their law firms.

 The long and short of it is this — content marketing is a long-term online marketing strategy, not a quick fix solution for online visibility.
 It takes insight, effort, and time to establish authority with search engines and search engine users, and to create unique, quality content that proves valuable to potential clients.

 But, once your law firm website content begins to gain traction on SERPs and your firm starts to establish itself as a reliable source of information about your practice area(s) in the geographic region(s) where you practice, your law firm website then becomes an appreciating asset.
 From that point on, not only will your site gain value over time, but it will also begin to attract a growing number of potential clients as you continue your content marketing efforts and build up your law firm website’s archive of quality content.